jaumealoy/learning-rust/2-threads/README.md

-# Asynchronous programming
+# Multithreading
-The goal of this chapter is to learn how to work with threads in Rust.
+The goal of this chapter is to learn how to work with threads in Rust and share data safely between them.